foundry-vtt-community/wiki.js/Development/Guides/Localization/localizing-tinymce.md

 > This is the recommended method for localizing TinyMCE.
 {.is-success}

-A more flexible way of localizing TinyMCE, involves modifying the downloaded `.js` localization file by moving the strings into a `.json` file, and adding some custom JavaScript code to load it.
+A more flexible way of localizing TinyMCE, involves modifying the downloaded `.js` translation file by moving the strings into a `.json` file, and adding some custom JavaScript code to load it.
 This allows you to use the same workflow as you usually do to translate core Foundry VTT and enables using various translation services to translate the `.json` file, should you wish to modify it.

 Additionally this method will allow you to more cleanly translate custom menus added by Foundry VTT by separating them from the core TinyMCE strings.